Book Review: The Power and the Glory – Graham Greene

 • Evoke a deeper sense of connection with the universe around you!

 And now nearly a decade after entering the Catholic Church, my Imagination has been honed to perceive a very different glory.
-A glory which Graham Greenes’s masterpiece also serves to render transparent
+A glory which Graham Greenes’ masterpiece serves to render transparent

 If you would like to buy this book from Amazon US, or Amazon UK click on the relevant link below:-